 - Preheat oven to 325ºF.

-- Place apples and 1 Tbsp coconut oil in a small saucepan over medium-low heat.
+- Place apples and 1 tablespoon coconut oil in a small saucepan over medium-low heat.
 Cook down apples, stirring occasionally, for about 20 minutes or until softened.

 - Use a fork to combine dry ingredients (pumpkin seed flour, coconut flour, spices, baking soda, and baking powder.